nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ### 3.13.
 Listing Completed Tasks : `listdone`
-To review what you have done (or maybe feel better about yourself), you may want to look at all your completed tasks.
+To review what you have done (and feel better about yourself!), you may want to look at all your completed tasks.
 You can do so by using the command listdone to show all of your completed tasks in TypeTask.<br>

 Format: `listdone`